 Caring for Our Animals

-The ONPRC’s contributions to biomedical research rely on scientific integrity, a commitment to innovative research, and, ultimately, a fundamental respect for life.
-Our animals are crucial to our efforts to discover more effective and accessible vaccines, treatments, and cures for a myriad of devastating human diseases.
-We recognize the ethical concerns raised by animal research, and that is why we provide humane and compassionate animal care while conserving our resources for only the most essential research endeavors.
+The Oregon National Primate Research Center's (ONPRC's) contributions to biomedical research rely on scientific integrity, a commitment to innovative research, and ultimately a fundamental respect for life.
+Our animals are crucial to discovering more effective and accessible vaccines, treatments, and cures for a myriad of devastating human diseases.
+We recognize the ethical questions raised by animal research, which is why we provide humane and compassionate animal care while conserving our resources for only the most essential research endeavors.

-Our adherence to stringent state, federal, and NIH regulations is strengthened by our independent internal and external oversight.
-We are inspected semi-annually by the USDA, and provide annual reports to the NIH.
-We are particularly proud of the fact that we have been accredited for more than 30 consecutive years by AAALAC International, a voluntary inspection and certification program that holds facilities to standards that exceed government regulations.
+ONPRC's adherence to stringent state and federal regulations is strengthened by its independent internal and external oversight.
+The Center is inspected biannually by the U.S. Department of Agriculture, and provides annual reports to the National Institute of Health via the Office of Laboratory Animal Welfare.
+ONPRC is particularly proud of the fact that it has maintained accreditation for more than 46 consecutive years by the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC), International.
+AAALAC, International is a voluntary inspection and accreditation program that promotes standards which exceed government regulatory requirements.